Scroll down to learn about:

 - Complaints / Recourse

-The Orillia Area CDC is a federally supported not-for-profit community organization with a volunteer board of directors and professional staff whose purpose is to develop and diversify local economies.
+The Community Development Corp.
+(CDC) is a federally supported not-for-profit community organization with a volunteer board of directors and professional staff whose purpose is to develop and diversify local economies.
 The CDC supports community economic development and small business growth by developing and implementing strategic community plans, delivering a range of counselling and information services to small business and operating locally controlled investment funds to provide repayable financing to new and existing businesses.

 The Ten Principles of PIPEDA Summarized